tav/espians-planfile/pecus-article.md

 ---
 id: pecus-article
 tags: #writing, TODO
-title: Pecus Article
+title: Appreciation Economy Article
 ---

 Title:

-> Pecus: Enabling An Appreciation Economy for Creators to Get Rewarded
+> The Appreciation Economy: A Solution for the Post-Copyright World

+Notes:

+* Focus on how it enables creators to get rewarded.